 Lung Fu Shan Country Park was designated in 1998.
 It is the smallest country park in Hong Kong covering 47 hectares.
 Situated north of High West and south of Kotewall Road, its borders lie on Hatton Road in the east and Harlech Road in the south, while the west and north boundaries are marked by drains laid by the Water Supplies Department.

 War ruins are major highlights of the park.
 Pinewood Battery and remains of old forts provide perfect setting for a journey back in time.
-The Pinewood Picnic Site nearby has a rain shelter and barbecue stoves.
-Pinewood Battery was built in 1903 as part of the Island West coastal defense line.
-This military relic is preserved within the protected realm of the country park, with an interpretation plate to introduce its history.
+The Pinewood Picnic Site nearby is equipped with a rain shelter and barbecue stoves.
+Pinewood Battery was completed in 1905 as part of the Island West coastal defence line.
+This military relic is preserved within the protected realm of the country park, with interpretation panels to introduce its history.

-Lung Fu Shan Country Park provides a wide range of leisure facilities, including picnic sites, barbecue area, notice boards, toilets, fitness equipments, pedestrian walkways, rain shelters and lookout.
+Lung Fu Shan Country Park provides a wide range of leisure facilities, including picnic sites, barbecue area, notice boards, toilets, fitness equipment, pedestrian walkways, rain shelters and lookout.

 As part of a biodiversity programme, the Agriculture, Fisheries and Conservation Department has carried out ongoing afforestation work with native trees in Lung Fu Shan over decades.
 Native trees found in Lung Fu Shan include Hong Kong Gordonia (Polyspora axillaris), Chekiang Machilus (Machilus chekiangensis) , Ivy Tree (Schefflera heptaphylla), etc.